Forestry-Robotics-UC/fruc_lio_sam/README.md

 source devel/setup.bash
 ```

-If you are working inside a Docker container, remember to source ROS Noetic as well:
+If you are working inside a Docker container, source ROS Noetic as well:

 ```bash
 source /opt/ros/noetic/setup.bash